 Criteria Matters to be considered The potential harm or health impact that may be caused to people, or any group of people within the local community area, due to the availability and accessibility of an additional liquor outlet.
 Are there any 'at-risk' groups or sub- communities within the locality?
-This may include - • children and young people; • Aboriginal people normally resident within the locality and those Aboriginal people that might be likely to travel to the locality from a dry community;
+This may include - children and young people; Aboriginal people normally resident within the locality and those Aboriginal people that might be likely to travel to the locality from a dry community; migrant groups from non-English speaking countries;

-- migrant groups from non-English speaking countries; - people in low socio-economic areas; and/or - communities that experience high tourist/visitor numbers.
+people in low socio-economic areas; and/or communities that experience high tourist/visitor numbers.
 Are there any community building, facilities and areas within the locality?
-Such facilities would include:

-- schools and educational institutions;

-- hospitals, drug and alcohol treatment centres;

-- accommodation or refuges for young or disadvantaged people;

-- child care centres;

-- recreational areas;

-- dry areas; and

-- any other area where young people may congregate or be attracted to.

-What policies and procedures will the applicant implement to minimise any potential harm or health impacts to these 'at-risk' groups or subcommunities

-Information about the location and area in which the premises is proposed to be so as to assess any social impact on the community.
+Such facilities would include: schools and educational institutions; hospitals, drug and alcohol treatment centres; accommodation or refuges for young or disadvantaged people; child care centres; recreational areas; dry areas; and any other area where young people may congregate or be attracted to.
+What policies and procedures will the applicant implement to minimise any potential harm or health impacts to these 'at-risk' groups or sub- communities Information about the location and area in which the premises is proposed to be so as to assess any social impact on the community.
 This includes information about the density of licensed premises within the community area.
 This may include crimes statistics, social profile information and the location of existing licensed premises.
 This could also include traffic and pedestrian impact and any plans developed to address these potential issues.
 Volume This may include projected sales volumes and marketing analysis, liquor type and customer demographic (where applicable this should be provided for both on and off premises sales).
 The Commission will consider information available to it about the current alcohol consumption rates for the community area.
 Any cultural, recreational, employment or tourism benefits for the local community area.
 Will the proposed licensed premises provide economic benefits, cultural, recreational or tourism benefits or any additional employment opportunities and to what level?
 Why the grant of a relevant application is in the public interest and how the additional liquor outlet will benefit the local and broader community.
-What additional services will be provided other than simply an additional outlet for the sale of liquor - this may include accommodation or dining?
-Will the proposed licensed premises provide additional choices of service or products that are no available in the area?
-Will the proposed premises provide liquor in a manner known to be safe and to minimise adverse impacts?
-Will it use existing premises improve or add to existing premises or is it a new premises?
+What additional services will be provided other than simply an additional outlet for the sale of liquor - this may include accommodation or dining? • Will the proposed licensed premises provide additional choices of service or products that are no available in the area? • Will the proposed premises provide liquor in a manner known to be safe and to minimise adverse impacts? • Will it use existing premises improve or add to existing premises or is it a new premises?

-- 24. As can be seen from the above, there are a large number of matters that this Commission must consider and that the Applicant must address (and satisfy the Commission of) under the new public interest and community impact test and guidelines.
-The guidelines do make clear however that: - "... the Commission has the authority to consider a broad range of issues specific to each application and flexibility exists to assess each individual application on its merits". - 25.
-With respect to this application, the Commission considers it relevant to note that this is not an application for a new licence.
-This is an application to vary conditions of an existing licence and to do so for a period of only four (4) hours on one (1)
+24. As can be seen from the above, there are a large number of matters that this Commission must consider and that the Applicant must address (and satisfy the Commission of) under the new public interest and community impact test and guidelines.
+The guidelines do make clear however that:

+"... the Commission has the authority to consider a broad range of issues specific to each application and flexibility exists to assess each individual application on its merits".

+25. With respect to this application, the Commission considers it relevant to note that this is not an application for a new licence.
+This is an application to vary conditions of an existing licence that already enables the premises to be open for trade, but to enable the applicant (for one year) to be able to sell liquor for a two and a half (2 1⁄2) hour period earlier than it would ordinarily be able to do so.